AdobeDocs/commerce-admin.en/help/systems/encryption-key.md

 Adobe Commerce and Magento Open Source use an encryption key to protect passwords and other sensitive data.
 An industry-standard [!DNL ChaCha20-Poly1305] algorithm is used with a 256-bit key to encrypt all data that requires encryption.
 This includes credit card data and integration (payment and shipping module) passwords.
 In addition, a strong Secure Hash Algorithm (SHA-256) is used to hash all data that does not require decryption.

 During the initial installation, you are prompted to either let Commerce generate an encryption key, or enter one of your own.
 The encryption key tool allows you to change the key as needed.
 The encryption key should be changed regularly to improve security, and at any time the original key might be compromised.
-Whenever the key is changed, all legacy data is re-encoded using the new key.

 For technical information, see [Advanced on-premises installation](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/advanced.html) in the _Installation Guide_.